felixdorn/onboard/README.md

 }
 ```

-You're all set.s
+You're all set.

 ## Usage

-In your `app/Providers/AppServiceProvider.php`, add your onboarding steps.
+Add your onboarding steps in `app/Providers/AppServiceProvider.php`

 > If you have a lot of steps, you may consider creating an `OnboardServiceProvider` (don't forget to register it in `config/app.php`).